Timofey-Makhankov/Box-Plot_Maker/README.md

 ### **Overview**

-This Repository will create a Box-Plot Diagramm with the Module Turtle.
+This Repository will create a Box-plot Diagram with the Module Turtle.
-You can add Numbers inside the input.txt File. when running the main python code, you have mutltiple options. when typing cal, it will firstly give you important information in Terminal like the median and upper Quartile and so on.
-It will also draw the Box-plot in a diffrent window
+You can add Numbers inside the input.txt File. when running the main python code, you have multiple options. when typing cal, it will firstly give you important information in Terminal like the median and upper Quartile and so on.
+It will also draw the Box-plot in a different window

 ###### **Instructions**